-One of the first questions most people ask when defining their email marketing strategy is, “When should we send our emails?”
+One of the first questions most people ask when defining their email marketing strategy is, “What’s the best day to send emails?”

 There is a ton of conflicting advice.
 Should you send it at night?
 Or is that rude?
 Are Saturday emails better?
 What about Mondays when everyone is heading back to the office?